 Instead, the United States followed through on its new policy and preemptively invaded the island.
 The US seized control of its custom houses and used military force to rule over the island nation until the situation stabilized.

 The European response was exactly as Roosevelt had hoped.
-The direct intervention warded off any latent European ambitions and satisfied them to the extent that they soon would defer to United States authority in the region.
+The direct intervention warded off any latent European ambitions and satisfied them to the extent that they soon deferred to US authority in the region.

 Direct intervention across the Western hemisphere would be costly.
 It was thus so that the US strived to influence peace and stability in the region.
 While this policy worked in the short run, in the long run it would prove disastrous.